backupbrew/switchbrew/Internet Browser.md

 network request for it) However, in some cases with certain MP4s using vulns it will display an error dialog instead.

+With v3.0 WifiWebAuthApplet video-playback was disabled, it now throws the following error when attempting to play a video: "Support Code:
+2809-1212" "This feature is not available."
+On past system-versions it would just trigger a fatal-error(see above).
+Video-playback which already worked fine under whitelisted-applet, still works fine on v3.0.

 ## Trusted RootCAs

 While the rootCA(s) for Let's Encrypt isn't included, Let's Encrypt is